Black Holes Are the Terrifying Behemoths of Space. Here's How They Tick

 Year of Main Discovery: 1915

-Description: Einstein, a German-American theoretical physicist and all-around 'badass' developed his theory of general relativity.
+Needing very little introduction, Einstein, a German-American theoretical physicist who developed his theory of general relativity.
 This followed his demonstration that light can be influenced by gravity.

 4. Karl Schwarzschild